-The monastery of Diskouri is located 43km east of Rethymnon and is considered one of the oldest monasteries in Crete.
-Its age is evidenced by the nearby richly decorated Byzantine church of St. John the Baptist.
+The monastery Diskouri is located 43km east of Rethymnon and is considered one of the oldest monasteries in Crete.
+Its age is evidenced by the nearby richly decorated Byzantine church of Saint John the Baptist.

-In the center of the courtyard there is the church of St. George.
-The old icon of St. George is famous to the Cretan herders who swear on that when they are accused of stealing animals.
+In the center of the courtyard, there is the church of Saint George.
+The old icon of Saint George is famous to the Cretan herders, who swear on that when they are accused of stealing animals.